Discover Alameda, CA condos for sale – your ideal island living awaits.

 The Oakland Apartment Exit Strategy

-Your mortgage payment in Alameda = your current Oakland rent.
+Your mortgage payment in Alameda equals your current Oakland rent — except you're building equity instead of paying someone else's mortgage.

 $3,200/mo